ReVanced/revanced-cli/docs/1_usage.md

    adb shell exit
    ```

-   If you want to deploy the patched APK file on your device by mounting it on top of the original APK file, you will need root access.
+   If you want to install the patched APK file on your device by mounting it on top of the original APK file, you will need root access.
 This is optional.

    ```bash
    adb shell su -c exit